pappasam/vim-filetype-formatter/README.md

 - Respects your formatter's configuration files (pyproject.toml, .rustfmt.toml, .prettierrc.toml, etc)
 - Modular: does not pollute your Vim environment with remappings / poor Vim plugin practices
 - Keeps your Vim cursor in a sane location after the formatter has run
-- Gives you configurable access to clear logging so you can see how and why any formatter is/isn't working
+- Clear logging so you can see how and why any formatter is/isn't working
 - Ability to chain formatters together with Unix pipes
 - Works on visually-selected ranges for formatters that accept ranges, and even for code formatters **without** explicit range support!
 - Sane, yet override-able, defaults